Welcome to History 1102

 A note on technology:

-For reasons of economy, future-proofing, and personal preference, everything your write for this course will be in in plain text in the Markdown syntax.
+For reasons of economy, future-proofing, and personal preference, I will teach you to write in plain text in the Markdown syntax.
 I assume you have no experience using either, and so will train you in our first two weeks of class.
 You will be shocked how fast and easy writing in plain text is and how much easier your life can be without dealing with expensive software or fussing with formating.
 By learning to write in Markdown you are learning to create web pages that are Americans with Disabilities Accessible, which is a valuable skill for many future jobs.

-In addition, you’ll need to sign up for accounts with a number of web pages, such as google, to complete work for this course.
+In addition, you’ll need to sign up for accounts with a limited number of web pages, such as google, to complete work for this course.
 I’ll walk you through it slowly and with plenty of time before you need to use the accounts.
-All the web services we’ll be using are free, such as google, twitter, or wordpress.
+All the web services we’ll be using are free.
 I assume you know nothing about any website we’re using, and will train you accordingly.

 - Tell me something about yourself in my get-to-know ya form.

 REQUIRED PICTURE: It would be useful to me if you could load a picture of yourself, or an avatar into D2L so that we can all get to know you.
 Please do not post pictures of multiple people, such as you and your friend, a parent, or child.
 It can be confusing (who am I looking at?) and posting others' pictures should generally include their written consent.
 Your picture will be visible to other students and in your other courses.